 NARSC Student Competitions

-2) Graduate-Student-Led Paper Competition: Eligibility for the award requires that the paper’s “primary author” be a current Masters or PhD student, or a recent graduate who completed his/her degree within twelve months preceding the submission date.
+2) Graduate-Student-Led Paper Competition: Eligibility for the award requires that the paper’s “primary author” be a current Masters or PhD student, or a recent graduate who completed his/her degree after August 1st, 2015

 Papers with senior co-authors are acceptable; however, most of the substantive work and contribution of the paper must be directly attributable to an author who meets the eligibility criteria above.

-Those who wish to submit a paper to the NARSC Graduate Student Paper Award contest can indicate this when submitting the abstract (by July 1, 2013) by ticking the relevant box on the abstract submission page.
-The full paper must be submitted in electronic form by September 1, 2013, to
+Those who wish to submit a paper to the NARSC Graduate Student Paper Award contest can indicate this when submitting the abstract (by July 1, 2016) by ticking the relevant box on the abstract submission page.
+The full paper must be submitted in electronic form by August 1, 2016, to:

-If you have any further questions about the NARSC Graduate Student Paper Award contests, please contact NARSC.Stenberg@gmail.com.
+If you have any further questions about the NARSC Graduate Student Paper Award contests, please contact the proper individual listed above according to the type of paper being submitted.

 Since the competition’s inception in 2006, first prize in the NARSC Graduate Student Paper Competition has been awarded to the following students: